jemgunay/box2d-car-demo/README.md

 # Driving Evolutionary Algorithm

 Started with a Go port of a JS box2D top-down car demo (http://domasx2.github.io/gamejs-box2d-car-example/), using the Pixel game library and ByteArena's Go box2D port.
-Ended up with a car evolving to drive around obstacles!
-Video here: https://youtu.be/F2pwEOJhNMs
+Ended up with a car evolving to drive around obstacles.
+[Video of evolved solutions can be found here!](https://youtu.be/F2pwEOJhNMs)

 # Controllable Car Demo